-Coming into this phase with some preconceived notions, I was constantly waiting for some form of sensitivity to kick in.
+Coming into this phase with some preconceived notions, I was constantly waiting for some form of sensitivity to kick in during the actual tooth whitening process.
 It never came.

 Probably half an hour after the whole treatment was completed, I started getting tingling in my teeth.
 I would describe it as a sporadic and short split second pulse of energy in the tooth, and never with the same tooth.

 This went on irregularly for the next 2 to 3 hours, and then subsided.
 It was more distracting than uncomfortable and did not interfere with my day to day activities.
-This would later manifest as mild sensitivity to cold stimulus (drink and food) for most of the following day, after which any associated sensation of tooth whitening was then completely gone.
+This would later manifest as mild sensitivity to cold stimulus (such as food and drinks) for most of the following day, after which any associated sensation of tooth whitening was then completely gone.

-So this is my experience with In-Office Teeth Whitening in a nutshell.
-It may quite likely be a different experience for different people but hey, “I did it too and it’s really quite alright.”
+So this is my experience with In-Office Teeth Whitening in Singapore in a nutshell.
+It may quite likely be a different experience for different people, but hey, “I did it too and it's really quite alright.”

-For any of your further teeth whitening queries, just head over to Ask DxD to ask away!
+For any of your further teeth whitening queries, just head over to Ask DoctorxDentist to ask away!

 Dr Huang Shiming is a dental surgeon at TP Dental.
 Before joining TP Dental Surgeons as an Associate, he also headed dental clinics in public institutions as Dental Officer-in-charge.
 Outside of dentistry, Dr Shiming is an avid car enthusiast, unashamed adrenaline junkie and photography hobbyist.